AdaCore/training_material/courses/fundamentals_of_ada/180_polymorphism.rst

    procedure Main is
       Z : Root'Class := Grandchild'(others => <>);

-What is the value returned by `F1 (Child'Class (Z));`?
+What is the value returned by :ada:`F1 (Child'Class (Z));`?

    A. :answer:`301`
    B. 201
    C. 101
    D. Compilation error

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Correct`
+   A. Correct
-   B. :explanation:`Would be correct if the cast was "Child" - "Child'Class" leaves the object as Grandchild`
+   B. Would be correct if the cast was :ada:`Child` - :ada:`Child'Class` leaves the object as :ada:`Grandchild`
-   C. :explanation:`Object is initialized to something in Root'class, but it doesn't have to be Root`
+   C. Object is initialized to something in :ada:`Root'class`, but it doesn't have to be :ada:`Root`
-   D. :explanation:`Would be correct if function parameter types were 'Class`
+   D. Would be correct if function parameter types were :ada:`'Class`

 ===============================
 Exotic Dispatching Operations